Eva-Kuk/smoothie-lovers/README.md

 - [Edb83](https://github.com/Edb83/self-isolution/blob/master/app.py) - for pagination on the pages
 - Code Istitute Mini Project Task Manager

 ## Acknowledgments
 I would like to thank to:
-- My super mentor Aaron Sinnott for his helpful and valuable feedback and guidance, Thank you.
+- My super mentor Aaron Sinnott for his helpful and valuable feedback and guidance, advice testing defending design and error handlers, Thank you:)
 - To my wonderful tutor Kasia for sharing her knowledge with me, always helpful and supportive.
-I am very grateful, Thank you
+I am very grateful, Thank you :)
-- I would like to thank to the whole funtastic Code Institute Tutor Support team for your help, all tips, explanations, time spent on solving my mysterious problems;) I am grateful for every minute, you are amazing guys with astonish knowledge.
+- I would like to thank the whole fantastic Code Institute Tutor Support team for your help, all tips, explanations, time spent on solving my mysterious problems;) I am grateful for every minute, you are amazing guys with astonishing knowledge.
 Thank you for sharing, I have learned a lot from you.
-I would not be myself if I did not thank you to: John, Sean, Miklos, Johann, Jo, Igor, Sharyl, Alan, Michael, Stephen I hope I didn't missed anyone, Thank you
+I would not be myself if I did not thank: John, Sean, Miklos, Johann, Jo, Igor, Sharyl, Alan, Michael, Stephen I hope I didn't missed anyone, Thank you :)
+- My wonderful friend Anna who helped me test and give advice and ideas for better UX improving the texts for the site, my son Adrian for the time devoted to reading and correcting my documentation, and the whole family and friends, Thank you guys:)
 - Slack community for great posts.